How to Create a Simple Monthly Budget That Works for You

 The 50/30/20 rule isn't gospel it's a guideline.
 If you're drowning in high-interest debt or live in an expensive city, you might need:

-- 60/20/20 if housing costs are high
+- 60/20/20 if housing costs are high (realistic for 2026 in major cities)

 - 50/15/35 if you're aggressively paying off debt